 Introduction

-Notonecta glauca, the common backswimmer, is an aquatic insect most easily recognizable by their long hind legs and ability to inflict wounds to humans with their proboscis (mouthpart).
+The common backswimmer, Notonecta glauca (Linnaeus, 1758) (fig. 1), is an aquatic insect most easily recognizable by their long hind legs. and ability to inflict wounds to humans with their proboscis (mouthpart).
 Insects in the family Notonectidae are commonly referred to as backswimmers or greater water boatman.
 They propel themselves through the water on its back, like its common name implies.
 Insects commonly referred to as lesser water boatman are often in the family Corixidae.